Home

 William Gaumer was born on March 7, 1833 in Macungie township, Lehigh County, PA, the son of Johann "Adam" and Christiana (Wesco) Gaumer.
 He spent his entire life in the community.

-They were the parents of Priscilla Weidner, John A. Gaumer, Clinton Gaumer, Elizabeth "Lizzie" Gaumer, William C.H.
+They became the parents of six -- Priscilla Weidner, John A. Gaumer, Clinton Gaumer, Elizabeth "Lizzie" Gaumer, William C.H.
 Gaumer and Rosa Bella "Aurora" Landenfelt.

 Their farm was located about a mile northwest of Macungie.
 In 1870, the couple provided a home for Eliza's brother Hiram Ettinger, also spelled "Edinger."